 You know the Albert Camus quotation, “In the midst of winter, I found there was, within me, an invincible summer…”?

 I’m searching for that invincible summer.
 I think it might be somewhere that I’m not.
 Possibly in the Southern Hemisphere.
-Because here in Kingston, Ontario – it’s the last desolate dregs of winter and I’m feeling dejected, uninspired, and completely fed up.
+Because here in Kingston, Ontario – it’s the last desolate dregs of winter and I’m feeling pretty fed up.

 Creamy sweet potato soup